 - Manjaro Hardware Detection, for detection of free & proprietary video drivers

 - Manjaro Settings Manager

-What are the differences between Manjaro and Arch Linux?
+What Are the Differences Between Manjaro and Arch Linux?

 Although Manjaro is Arch-based and Arch compatible, it is not Arch Linux.
-As such, far from being just an easy-to-install or pre-configured version of Arch Linux, Manjaro is actually a very different kind of beast.
+As such, far from being just an easy-to-install or pre-configured version of Arch Linux, Manjaro is a very different kind of beast.

 - Manjaro is designed to be accessible to newcomers, while Arch Linux is aimed at experienced users.

-- Manjaro provides its own distribution-specific tools such as the Manjaro Hardware Detection (mhwd) utility, and the Manjaro Settings Manager (msm).
+- Manjaro provides its own distribution-specific tools, such as the Manjaro Hardware Detection (mhwd) utility and the Manjaro Settings Manager (msm).

-Manjaro is an operating system, most importantly as a free replacement to Windows or Mac OS.
-Even more, there are a number of Manjaro Editions available on official website of Manjaro for download and installation for users free of cost.
+Manjaro Linux is an operating system, notably a free replacement for Windows or macOS.
+There are several Manjaro Editions available on the official website of Manjaro for download and installation for users free of cost.

 The official Manjaro editions are based on: